thejsj/stellar-examples/README.md

 # Stellar Tests

 Some quick experiments with the basics of Stellar.
+These scripts are meant as a very basic guide into some of the fundamentals around how to interact with the Stellar network.
+Be sure to read the code in order to see what's going on.

 ## Creating Keys